-You must wash the surrounding of the eye with a soft hand.
-Remember to grab the dog in such a way so that it can’t wiggle.
-When you feel the dog is calm down, then pour the recommended amount of drops into your dog’s eye.
+It would be best to wash the surrounding of the eye with a soft hand.
+Remember to grab the dog in such a way that it can’t wiggle.
+Then, when you feel the dog is calm down, pour the recommended drops into your dog’s eye.

 Pink eye can be mild.
-However, you need to take your dog to the vet for a checkup.
+However, taking your dog to the vet for a checkup would be best.
 If left untreated, it can cause severe damage to the eyes.
-Also, keep in mind that you should apply human medications to your dog.
+Also, please remember that you should apply human medications to your dog.

 Some ingredients that are suitable for humans are unsafe for dogs.
 Once the vet starts the treatment, you can see improvement within a few days.
-Full recovery can take up to 3 to 4 weeks time.
+However, full recovery can take up to 3 to 4 weeks.